asyncapi/bindings/solace/README.md

   version: 0.0.1
 ```

-The expected behaviour would be that the application binds to both queues, and each queue has its own topic subscription, one to created and one to updated events.
+The expected behavior would be that the application binds to both queues, and each queue has its own topic subscription, one to create and one to updated events.

 ## Example with a wildcard subscription ##